Do Facebook Ads Work for Real Estate?

 An example of using a customer’s pain point is when one ad text read: “Keep your whole family together.”
 This is a pain point for prospective leads looking for a big house that can contain their whole family.

-By understanding the pain points and problems prospective leads face, you appeal to them more.
+By understanding the pain points and problems prospective leads face and adding value propositions that sell, you appeal to them more.
 Having a solution to their problems and pains will pique their interest in your service.

 Using the customer’s pain points when creating a campaign will help your audience relate to your adverts on a personal level.